icopy-site/awesome/docs/awesome/free-for-dev.md

 ## Docker Related

-  * [Docker Cloud](https://cloud.docker.com) — Manages the deployments of Docker containers to your (https://github.com/ripienaar/free-for-dev/blob/master/separate) cloud environment with one free repository
+  * [Docker Cloud](https://cloud.docker.com) — Manages the deployments of Docker containers to your (separate) cloud environment with one free repository
   * [Docker Hub](https://hub.docker.com) — One free private repository and unlimited public repositories to build and store Docker images
   * [quay.io](https://quay.io/) — Build and store container images with unlimited free public repositories
   * [canister.io](https://canister.io/) — 20 free private repositories for developers, 30 free private repositories for teams to build and store Docker images